Doug Waltar, Executive Director

 Chuck has been in real estate development for over 20 years, with extensive experience in residential property development and financial management.
 His heart for human flourishing has found expression over the years in his work as a CPA, CFO of two development companies, and as Executive Director for a multi-faceted community development organization in the Leavenworth, WA area (Upper Valley MEND).
 Chuck and his wife, Lynn have 3 children and 1 grandchild.

 Alan Waltar grew up on a small dairy farm in Western Washington, obtained engineering degrees at UW, MIT, and UC Berkeley.
 He spent most of his career at Hanford working on fast reactor technology, but also served on the faculty at the University of Virginia and Texas A&M University.
 He has been very active in the American Nuclear Society, having served as President in the mid-90’s.
 Out of those experiences he authored four books and helped to develop the World Nuclear University.
-But his real love is Ingalls Creek, where he and his marvelous wife of 57 years, Anna, co-founded the retreat center and remain involved with a helping hand wherever possible.
+But his real love is Ingalls Creek, where he and his marvelous late-wife of 58 years, Anna, co-founded the retreat center.
+Alan remains involved with a helping hand wherever possible.

 Anna Waltar grew up on a farm near Chehalis, WA where she developed her love of the outdoors.
 Married in 1961 to her childhood sweetheart, she and Alan raised their family of four children in Richland, WA.
-Anna has worked as a secretary, an administrative assistant, and a bookkeeper.
-She feels blessed to have been part of the Ingalls Creek adventure from the beginning, working alongside many other dedicated people.
-Anna enjoys spending time with family and friends, being outdoors, working on genealogy, and writing.
+Anna worked as a secretary, an administrative assistant, and a bookkeeper.
+She always felt so blessed to have been part of the Ingalls Creek adventure from the beginning, working alongside many other dedicated people.
+Anna loved spending time with family and friends, being outdoors, working on genealogy, and writing.
 Following a courageous battle with cancer, Anna passed away in fall 2019.
 She is survived by Alan and and nine beloved grandchildren.
 Her legacy of faith, deep friendships, hospitality, and care for the land endures!